• Skip to primary navigation

 How to Lighten Up Broccoli Salad

-Broccoli salad certainly isn’t health food, but there are a few modifications you can make to make it a bit less fattening.
+Broccoli salad certainly isn’t health food and is usually served alongside other not-so-light main dishes (think hot dogs and my smash burger recipe).
+However, there are a few modifications you can make to make it a bit less fattening.
 I’ve found that when people see broccoli salad they think they’re getting something healthy, so if that’s what you’re looking for, there are a few modifications you can try.

-• Instead of using regular mayo, use one made with olive oil.
+• Lighten up the mayo.
+Instead of using regular mayo, use one made with olive oil.
 I’m very picky about the type of mayo that I use and can’t stand the taste of reduced fat (and don’t get me started on Miracle Whip).
-I’ve found that using olive oil mayo in my broccoli salad recipe gives you all of the same creaminess and flavor while saving a few calories.
+I’ve found that using olive oil mayo in my broccoli salad recipe gives you all of the same creaminess and flavor while being a better alternative.

 • You can replace some or all of the sour cream with plain Greek yogurt.